Clean and disinfect makeup brushes naturally without brush cleaner

-First, rinse your brushes under lukewarm water, pointing down so that the force of the water doesn’t go into the bristles.
+First, rinse your brushes under lukewarm water, pointing them down so that the force of the water doesn’t go into the bristles.

-Submerge the sponge and let soak for thirty minutes, then gently rub and cleanse the sponge by hand until the water turns color, indicating that foundation, debris, and the oils are leaving the sponge.
+Submerge the sponge and let soak for thirty minutes, then gently rub and cleanse the sponge by hand until the water turns color, indicating that foundation, debris, and oils are leaving the sponge.

 Whatever method you use to clean makeup brushes and sponges make sure they are completely dry before using them again.
-Check that the bristles are separated and store them vertically.

-If you want to try a product specially designed to clean makeup tools check this great selection.
+If you want to try a product specially designed to clean makeup tools check out this great selection.

-Other articles you might like:
+Other articles you might like

 How Often To Clean Makeup Brushes

 Brushes and sponges can hold foundations and oils from your skin, not to mention other types of debris, and if not cleaned properly can become a health hazard.

 With old foundation or debris caught in the bristles, for example, on a foundation brush, the application of your foundation may not be as smooth as it should be.

 Some indications that cleaning is in order are, for fluffier brushes, like for applying powder or blush, the buildup can be seen in the bristles.

-For brushes used for liquid foundations, the bristles may become stuck together or change shape due to the buildup.
-Sponges will become discolored.
+For brushes used for liquid makeup, the bristles may become stuck together or change shape due to the buildup.

 7 Reasons to Dump Your Dirty Makeup Brushes